Body Contouring after Bariatric Surgery or Major Weight Loss

 Major weight loss either through bariatric surgery, dieting and regular exercise is a significant life-changing event.
 After dropping those unwanted kilos, you probably feel like a completely different person.
 You now look better.
 You’re healthier.
 You’re more active.
 You’re happier.
 You’re more social.
 Come to think of it, life couldn’t be better—well almost!

 While losing a massive amount of weight has many wonderful benefits, there is perhaps one big drawback.
-Often times, many patients who’ve reached their weight loss goals suffer from loose, hanging skin.
-This can impact a person’s self-confidence and serve as an unwanted reminder of their former self.
+Often times, many patients who’ve reached their weight loss goals develop loose, hanging skin.

-Other factors that can exacerbate the problem include:
+Other factors that contribute to skin laxity include:

 - Smoking – There are more than 4,000 chemicals in tobacco smoke, and many of them trigger the destruction of collagen and elastin.